BaptisteRichard/rsaCrypt/README.md

 RSA allows for encryption of short messages with public key, but only up to the key modulus size.
 So it mostly can't be used to encrypt a file.

+rsaCrypt first copies itself at the beginning of the output file so it can be auto-executed by recipient.

-rsaCrypt first creates a random secret key (_secret_) `aes256`, then encrypt the file with this _secret_.
+rsaCrypt then creates a random secret key (_secret_) `aes256` and encrypt the file with this _secret_.
 Then it encrypts the _secret_ with the provided RSA public key, smash it all together in a single string with a separator and BAM, you're done.

 Decryption consists in separating the message from the _secret_, decrypting the _secret_ with your private RSA key, and then decrypting the message with the _secret_